-- 19. Any imputed return on an asset when net family assets total \$50,000 or less (which amount HUD will adjust annually in accordance with the Consumer Price Index) and no actual income from the net family assets can be determined.
-Actual income from assets will be included. - 20.
+- 1. Any imputed return on an asset when net family assets total \$50,000 or less (which amount HUD will adjust annually in accordance with the Consumer Price Index) and no actual income from the net family assets can be determined.
+Actual income from assets will be included. - 2.
 The following types of trust distributions: - a.
 For an irrevocable trust or a revocable trust outside the control of the family or household excluded from the definition of net family assets - i.
-Distributions of the principal or corpus of the trust; and - ii.
+Distributions of the principal or corpus of the trust, and - ii.
 Distributions of income from the trust when the distributions are used to pay the costs of health and medical care expenses for a minor. - b.
-For a revocable trust under the control of the family or household, any distributions from the trust; except that any actual income earned by the trust, regardless of whether it is distributed, shall be considered income to the family at the time it is received by the trust. - 21.
-Earned income of children under the age of 18 years. - 22.
-Payments received for the care of foster children or foster adults, or State or tribal kinship or guardianship care payments. - 23.
-Insurance payments and settlements for personal or property losses, including but not limited to payments through health insurance, motor vehicle insurance and worker's compensation. - 24.
-Amounts received by the family that are specifically for or in reimbursement of, the cost of health and medical care expenses for any family member, - 25.
-Any amounts recovered in any civil action or settlement based on a claim of malpractice, negligence or other breach of duty owed to a family member arising out of law, that resulted in a member of the family becoming disabled. - 26.
-Income of a live-in aide, foster child or foster adult. - 27.
-Certain student financial assistance to students as provided below: - 28.
-Excluded Student Financial assistance covers assistance for tuition, books, and supplies (including supplies and equipment to support students with learning disabilities or other disabilities), room and board, and other fees required and charged to a student by an institution of higher education, and, for a student who is
+For a revocable trust under the control of the family or household, any distributions from the trust, except that any actual income earned by the trust, regardless of whether it is distributed, shall be considered income to the family at the time it is received by the trust. - 3.
+Earned income of children under the age of 18 years. - 4.
+Payments received for the care of foster children or foster adults, or State or tribal kinship or guardianship care payments. - 5.
+Insurance payments and settlements for personal or property losses, including but not limited to payments through health insurance, motor vehicle insurance and worker's compensation.

-- 29. With respect to student financial assistance the following is excluded: - a.
+- 6. Amounts received by the family that are specifically for or in reimbursement of, the cost of health and medical care expenses for any family member, - 7.
+Any amounts recovered in any civil action or settlement based on a claim of malpractice, negligence or other breach of duty owed to a family member arising out of law, that resulted in a member of the family becoming disabled. - 8.
+Income of a live-in aide, foster child or foster adult. - 9.
+Certain student financial assistance to students as provided below: - 10.
+Excluded Student Financial assistance covers assistance for tuition, books, and supplies (including supplies and equipment to support students with learning disabilities or other disabilities), room and board, and other fees required and charged to a student by an institution of higher education, and, for a student who is not the head of household or spouse, the reasonable and actual costs of housing while attending the institution of higher education and not residing in an assisted unit - 11.
+With respect to student financial assistance the following is excluded: - a.
 Any assistance that section 479B of the Higher Education Act of 1965 requires to be excluded from a family's income, - b.
-Plus, any of the following up to the total amount of Excluded Student Financial assistance as defined above received from: - 1) The Federal government. - 2) A State, Tribal or local government. - 3) A private foundation registered as a nonprofit under 502(c)(3). - 4) A business entity (such as a corporation, general partnership, limited liability company, limited partnership, joint venture, business trust, public benefit corporation or nonprofit entity; or - 5) An institution of higher education.
+Plus, any of the following up to the total amount of Excluded Student Financial assistance as defined above received from: - 1) The Federal government. - 2) A State, Tribal or local government. - 3) A private foundation registered as a nonprofit under 502(c)(3). - 4) A business entity (such as a corporation, general partnership, limited liability company, limited partnership, joint venture, business trust, public benefit corporation or nonprofit entity, or - 5) An institution of higher education.